CLOSED FOR LABOR DAY - SEPTEMBER 1

 Fluoride Treatments for Kids

-The dentists, dental assistants, and the rest of the staff at Bay Area Kids Dentist look forward to treating your child at his or her next routine exam.
+The dentists, dental assistants, and the rest of the team at Bay Area Kids Dentist look forward to seeing your child at their next routine visit.

-How long should my child brush their teeth for?
+How long should my child brush their teeth?

 How often should my child visit the dentist?